netket/netket/docs/tutorials.rst

     :header: text-center text-bold h2
     :container: p-2

-    :doc:`Using Jax: Netket 3 preview <tutorials/jax>`
+    :doc:`Introduction to NetKet 3 <tutorials/netket3>`
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Learn how to define a simple model in bare jax.
+    Learn how to use NetKet 3 while studying a simple model.
+You will also learn how to define a model in Flax, how to exploit lattice symmetries and use variable learning rates.

     ---